factorbi/aws-bipost-cloudformation/README.md

 ### 3. Specify Details
 * **Stack Name:** this will be the prefix of all provisioned services.
 Example: `mycompany-prod`
 * **BucketName:** Paste the S3 bucket name that your received from Factor BI over email.
 It must look like this: `bipostdata-123456789012`
 * **DBAdminPassword:** Type a complex password.
 Must be at least 8 characters containing uppercase and lowercase letters, numbers and symbols.
-    **Password must be at least eight characters long, as in "mypassword".
+Password must be at least eight characters long.
 Can be any printable ASCII character except "/", """, or "@".**
 * **DBAdminUsername:** Database Admin Username, example: root
 * **DBInstanceClass:** for testing purposes select the smallest available, currently db.t2.small.
 * **Environment:** Text to be included in the database cluster name.